 To Kanéko’s surprise, the dalpre around the old woman suddenly dropped down and clapped their hands over their ears.

 It came out as a wall of sound, deafening and high-pitched.
 Kanéko covered her ears from the sharp pain that overwhelmed even the agony of her throat.
 She bit the tip of her tongue but kept her hands clamped tightly to her head until the echoes faded.
-Cracking open one eye, she noticed the old dalpre remained standing.
+Cracking open one eye, she noticed that only the old dalpre remained standing.
 In the distance, the woman’s yell continued to rumble through the trees.